 Summer Training Options

 During your time at the Naval Academy you have the opportunity to participate in programs that will provide further exposure to the Marine Corps.
-You will learn about the Marine Corps' mission during your second class summer while on PROTRAMID.
+You will learn about the Marine Corps' mission during your third class summer while on PROTRAMID.
 If you are considering a Marine Corps commission you must attend Leatherneck during your 1st class summer.
-On a case-by-case basis, midshipmen will be authorized to attend MAGTF instead of Leatherneck.
+On a case-by-case basis, midshipmen will be authorized to attend MAGTF in lieu of their annual PME training requirement.
 If you have an interest in either Marine Corps Reconnaissance or MARSOC, you can partake in a training sponsored by USNA's MARSOT community.

 In the tabs below, you will find information on each of the summer programs related to the Marine Corps.